eae-mendoza/Mixed-Integer-Programming-Sudoku-Solver/README.md

 A basic, but different implementation of a Sudoku Solver using Mixed-Integer-Programming.

-Uses not-equal to constraints instead of truth-value type of constraints that most examples on the internet use.
+Uses not-equal-to constraints instead of truth-value type of constraints that most examples on the internet use.
 Most datascience blogs simply paraphrase/refactor the code found on the
 PuLP Sudoku documentation page.
 This uses a different, but equivalent, type of constraints that are not natively linear.
 The absolute difference is linearized using pair-wise comparisons and a binary variable.